 Have you wondered how you'd transfer complicated, delicate decals to your blank item?
 The secret is the transfer tape.
 Just cut some transfer tape and stick it onto your decal, use the scraper to bond it, then lift the decal with it and press it onto your blank.
-Using the scraper again, carefully remove the transfer tape and your decal is perfectly applied.
+Using the scraper again, carefully remove the transfer tape, and your decal is perfectly applied.

 You only need this if you want to make greeting cards with your Cricut Joy.
 Trust me, you do!
 I'm never buying expensive greeting cards at the store again.
 They are so quick and easy to make on the Cricut Joy, and they look amazing.
-You'll need this card mat to make insert-style cards so go ahead and grab one right away.
+You'll need this card mat to make insert-style cards, so go ahead and grab one right away.

 Technically you don't need this kit to make cards.
 You can save some money by cutting your own cardstock to fit the card mat, especially if you have some card stock and envelopes already.
-However, I'd recommend buying at least one of these of 10- or 12-count sets to start; once you get the hang of it you might prefer cutting your own.
+However, I'd recommend buying at least one of these 10- or 12-count sets to start; once you get the hang of it, you might prefer cutting your own.

 You won't need a trimmer for every project, but it will come in handy when you need something cut in a perfectly straight line and at the right angle.
 For example, if you want to make cards and you don't want to use the Insert Cards kit, this trimmer will give you those precise edges you need.
 You can also use the trimmer to cut down larger materials that weren't made just for the Joy.

 Let's talk iron-ons!
 For some people, iron-on projects are the primary reason for getting a Cricut.
 Though the diminutive size of the Joy limits your options somewhat, don't let that stop you!
-The Smart Iron-On Vinyl is made just for the Cricut Joy, and is perfect for clothing items, accessories, home decor, and anything made of fabric.
+The Smart Iron-On Vinyl is made just for the Cricut Joy and is perfect for clothing items, accessories, home decor, and anything made of fabric.

 Another way to personalize your fabric (and other) items is with Infusible Ink.
-It's similar to iron-on vinyl, only it's not vinyl.
+It's similar to iron-on vinyl; only it's not vinyl.
 It's ink that infuses into what you're making, so there's no chance it can crack or peel over time.
 There are tons of colors and patterns from which to choose.

 A little bit of tape to hold your Smart Iron-On Vinyl or Infusible Ink Sheets in place while you work on them is a great idea to ensure your project goes as planned.
 Cricut's Heat Resistant Tape will help with that, plus it won't leave any residue on your project.